ixstu/hj-test/_projects/indidem.md

 ---
 layout: project
 title: 'indidem'
-caption: Presenting 30+ years of research.
+caption: 30+ years of research in a poster.
 description: >
   Visualisation and analysis of data relating to 11,451 people, from among 2,100 families, who lived over the last 6 centuries..
 date: 1 February 2019